adambkaplan/kidbase10/SPEC.md

 understand the relationship between numbers and letters when encoding or decoding data.

+As stated previously, variants MAY consider a different set of characters in the encoding alphabet, so long as all character input requirements are satisfied.

 ## Encoding Procedure

 The encoding process represents groups of N characters ("N-char") as